SlowDash integrates Python scripts written by users, with features including:

 and set(value)

-to this node will send a SCPI command of
+on this node will send a SCPI command of

 MEAS:V?